angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 G1: My opener has 3 discard spells, 3 lands, and a Doomsday.
-I Just make land drops, point a discard spell at my opponent every so often, and eventually draw into what I need for a clean storm kill and finish them off around turn 6 or 7.
+I Just make land drops, point a discard spell at my opponent every so often, and eventually draw into what I need for a clean _Storm_ kill and finish them off around turn 6 or 7.

 -2 Preordain, -1 Burning Wish
 +1 Thoughtseize, +2 Empty the Warrens